tomarv2/jenkins-pipeline-library/README.md

 ### Medium post: [link](https://medium.com/tomarv2/jenkins-shared-libraries-ab64f7acac68)

+### What is a Shared Library

+A shared library is a collection of independent Groovy scripts which you pull into your Jenkinsfile at runtime.

+The best part is, the Shared Library can be stored  in a Git repository.
+It can be versioned, tagged, etc.

 :wave: Collection of jenkins stages which can be glued together to setup complex pipelines.

 :wave: Most of the groovy scripts are written for Kubernetes running on AWS.
 This Project offers sample pipelines to easily implement CI/CD processes.
 The corresponding "Shared Library" (`vars`) provides a set of "steps" to build your own scenarios beyond defaults.

+### What’s inside a Shared Library

+Inside a Shared Library you’ll probably have two types of code:

+:wave: **Steps:** These are called Global Variables in Jenkins terminology, but these are the custom steps that you want to be available to all your Jenkins pipelines.

+For example, you can write a standard step to deploy an application, or perform a code review.

+:wave: **Other common code:** This might include helper classes, or common code that you might want to include inside pipeline steps.

 ### Prerequisites